 Ship's christening ceremony was on June 29, 2018, held at Angliyskaya Kraibrejna in St Petersburg.
 Followed a farewell show.
 The ceremony was attended by Vadim Yakovlev (Gazprom Neft's First Deputy CEO), Aleksey Rakhmanov (United Shipbuilding Corporation's President) and Aleksandr Solovyov Vyborg Shipyard's General Director).

-The list of other newbuild Russian icebreaking suppport and supply vessels includes the SCF-Sovcomflot's Vitus Bering (2012), Aleksey Chirikov (2013), Fedor Ushakov (2017), Gennadiy Nevelskoy (2017), Stepan Makarov (2017), Yevgeny Primakov (2018).
+The list of another newbuild Russian icebreaking support and supply vessels includes the SCF-Sovcomflot's Vitus Bering (2012), Aleksey Chirikov (2013), Fedor Ushakov (2017), Gennadiy Nevelskoy (2017), Stepan Makarov (2017), Yevgeny Primakov (2018).
 All these icebreakers serve Russia's Sakhalin 1 oil field in Sea of Okhotsk (offshore Sakhalin Island).